 - A resistance class (circuit or heavier weights) followed by a HIIT cardio class (spinning for example)

 - A resistance class, or gym workout, combined with HIIT and then LISS afterwards

 - Resistance combined with HIIT (in gym or classes) then LISS or Mobility on days in between (jogging, cycling, yoga or pilates etc…)

 So What Now?

-This means you can get in, get done and get out again quickly, in a good vibes atmosphere.
+This means you can get in, get done and get out again quickly, in a motivational, supportive environment.

 All new members receive one FREE personal training session to design a personalised programme and all memberships provide free guest passes for you to train with a “plus one”.